erujs/nudl-py/README.md

 ### Other dependencies will be installed automatically when you install this package

 - **yt-dlp** – used for downloading videos and audio from supported platforms (e.g., YouTube, Twitter, TikTok, etc.)
-- **gallery-dl** – used for downloading media from social platforms that require authentication or handle images better (e.g., Instagram posts, Facebook photos)
+- **gallery-dl** – used for downloading media from social platforms that require authentication or handle images better (e.g., Instagram posts, Facebook photos, reddit)
-- **selenium** - for automating browsers to fetch login cookies from accounts that require authentication

 ## Installation